SmartDataInnovationLab/git_batch/readme.md

 # freeze the data in your archive
 pyspark --jars $HOME/dev/dirhash/target/sparkhacks-0.0.1-SNAPSHOT.jar $HOME/dev/dirhash/dirhash.py $HOME/temp/condor_dirhash/data/ --move-to-archive $HOME/temp/archive/ --softlink $HOME/temp/condor_dirhash/data/ 2>/dev/null
+# (Note: this command will be simplified once we have decided on a workflow)

-# as you can see the data-dir is now softlinked to the archive, and also all the files are readonly
+# as you can see the data-dir is now softlinked to the archive, and inside all the files are readonly
-ls -la
+ls -la data data/

+# the rest will be done on the login-machine, since the BI machines don't have access to conda
+ssh <your_username>@login-l.sdil.kit.edu

 # prepate a conda environment for your project (now is a good time to grab a coffee.
 This will take a while)
+setup-anaconda
-conda create --name=my_env --clone=anaconda510-py35-with-jupyter_cms --copy
+conda create --name=my_env --clone=anaconda-py35 --copy

 # tell your run-script to use this environment, so it will be used when executed in htcondor
-sed -i -e 's/anaconda510-py35-with-jupyter_cms/my_env/' run.sh
+sed -i -e 's/anaconda-py35/my_env/' run.sh

-# we need a newer version of git, since git_batch uses git-branches, which are not available in sdil's pre-installed version.
-So let's just add it to our cnoda env
+# install packages to your environment
-conda install --name myenv git
+conda install --name=my_env nbformat numpy matplotlib conda install --name=my_env -c anaconda git

 # tell condor your email adress, so it can notify you when the job is done.
 # remove the comment in the line with 'notify_user' and fill in your own email address
 nano run.sub

-# tell condor your email adress, so it can notify you when the job is done
-nano run.sub

 # prepare the git repository
-chmod +x schedule.sh
-git init; git add .; git commit -m "." git remote add batch $HOME/.batch/repo.git
+git init && git add . && git commit -m "input for batch job"

 # do a test run (we need condor for this, so connect to the correct machine)
-git push batch master
+condor_submit job.sub

 # wait until the job is done
 sleep 10

-# pull the results
-git pull batch master

 # look at the log
-cat condor_log.txt
+cat condor_errors.txt

+# checkin results
+git add . && git commit -m "result from batch job"
 ```